nixworks/public/news/2011/09/27/index.md

 ##### Syrian Army
 ### [The Syrian Army launches an attack on the town of Rastan near the city of Homs. ](/news/2011/09/27/the-syrian-army-launches-an-attack-on-the-town-of-rastan-near-the-city-of-homs.md)
-_Context: Homs, Syrian Army, Rastan_
+_Context: Homs, Rastan, Syrian Army_

 ##### Abu Sayyaf
 ### [Abu Sayyaf gunmen attack pro-government militia in the township of Sumisip on Basilan Island in the Philippines, with six people reported killed and five wounded. ](/news/2011/09/27/abu-sayyaf-gunmen-attack-pro-government-militia-in-the-township-of-sumisip-on-basilan-island-in-the-philippines-with-six-people-reported-ki.md)
-_Context: Abu Sayyaf, Sumisip, Philippines, Basilan Island_
+_Context: Philippines, Basilan Island, Abu Sayyaf, Sumisip_

 ##### suicide bomber
 ### [A suicide bomber kills at least two people in the city of Lashkar Gah in Afghanistan's Helmand Province. ](/news/2011/09/27/a-suicide-bomber-kills-at-least-two-people-in-the-city-of-lashkar-gah-in-afghanistan-s-helmand-province.md)
-_Context: Afghanistan, suicide bomber, Lashkar Gah, Helmand Province_
+_Context: Lashkar Gah, Helmand Province, suicide bomber, Afghanistan_

 ##### Australia
 ### [Visitors to Australia face delays as Australian Customs and Border Protection Service staff go on strike over a pay dispute. ](/news/2011/09/27/visitors-to-australia-face-delays-as-australian-customs-and-border-protection-service-staff-go-on-strike-over-a-pay-dispute.md)
-_Context: Australia, Australian Customs and Border Protection Service_
+_Context: Australian Customs and Border Protection Service, Australia_

 ##### South Korea
 ### [South Korea's Financial Services Commission announces plans to pump more money into suspended local savings banks. ](/news/2011/09/27/south-korea-s-financial-services-commission-announces-plans-to-pump-more-money-into-suspended-local-savings-banks.md)